laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 Laravel 11 now provides its own [`once` function](/docs/{{version}}/helpers#method-once) to ensure that a given closure is only executed once.
 Therefore, if your application has a dependency on the `spatie/once` package, you should remove it from your application's `composer.json` file to avoid conflicts.

+<a name="miscellaneous"></a>
+### Miscellaneous

+We also encourage you to view the changes in the `laravel/laravel` [GitHub repository](https://github.com/laravel/laravel).
+While many of these changes are not required, you may wish to keep these files in sync with your application.
+Some of these changes will be covered in this upgrade guide, but others, such as changes to configuration files or comments, will not be.
+You can easily view the changes with the [GitHub comparison tool](https://github.com/laravel/laravel/compare/10.x...11.x) and choose which updates are important to you.